Section 1: Societies

 The People we know today as the Mandans moved into North Dakota around the year 1000 A.D.
 By 1100, they had settled in several villages along the Missouri, Heart, and Knife rivers.
 They were still living there in the 19th century.
 They gathered in villages and built permanent houses.
 They are known as sedentary (SED in tair ee) tribes.
 Along their journey, they learned about corn and how to grow it.

 The Mandans, like other societies, shared a language and many traditions and customs.
 These shared cultural characteristics were part of what made them a society, or tribe.
-All of the Mandans might get together from time to time for a celebration.
-Young people of the various villages might marry one another.
+All of the Mandans might have gotten together from time to time for a celebration.
+Young people of the various villages might have married one another.
 The villages, however, maintained the proper size for the resources available to them.

 Nomadic Peoples also developed societies, or tribes.
 They lived in tipis because they were easily moved as the tribe followed the bison herds or selected comfortable places to live in winter or in summer.
 They traded with the Mandans and Hidatsas (who also lived in permanent villages and raised crops).
 When horses came to the northern Great Plains around 1750, nomadic groups quickly adopted horses and the knowledge they needed to make best use of them.